 - Cut-though; does it command attention, and engage or involve?

 - Comprehension; do you understand the message?

 - Benefit driven; does the message suggest a clear and tangible benefit?
 Does it meet a relevant need?

 - Credible; is the benefit message believable, justified by one or more facts?

 - Provoke a change in perception or behaviour; are you motivated to think about a brand, think differently about a brand or more inclined to try, buy or repeat buy?

 Consider posters or billboards as a way to pressure test your marketing communication campaign before investing heavily.
-If your poster or billboard campaign arrests in a second or so, you have a chance of a winner on your hands.
-If it fails to arrest, that could be a portent for other media.
+If your poster or billboard campaign arrests in a second or so, then you could have a winner on your hands.
+Equally, if it fails to arrest, that could be a portent for other media.

 Remember Vance Packard’s words – ‘the medium is also the message’ (1).
 Outdoor lends itself to high impact, creative executions which say something extra about brands.
-It’s also highly relevant to those brands that target an outdoor, travelling or car driving demographic, and those purchased more frequently.
+It’s also highly relevant to brands that target an outdoor, travelling or car driving demographic, and those purchased more frequently.
 In other words where daily ad viewing could drive more regular repeat purchases.

 Finally, posters attract media attention.
 So consider investing in a single poster site can catalyse extra publicity via public relations.
 To help make sure your message is spread by other media or goes ‘viral, try to find an unusual creative idea or ‘angle’ that challenges conventional wisdom, surprises, shocks, entertains or amuses.

 (1) Packard, Vance; The Hidden Persuaders (1957)